-You'll find all of that at Xcaret Park, an outdoor-lover's paradise with snorkeling and swimming holes, dolphin experiences, underground cave rivers, and Mayan temples and cultural experiences.
-Reviews of the park highlight its expansive size and all the things you can do there.
-The only consistent complaint?
-That there's so much to do, it's impossible to fit it all into one day.
+You'll find all that at Xcaret Park, an outdoor lover's paradise with snorkeling and swimming holes, dolphin experiences, underground cave rivers, Mayan temples and cultural experiences.
+The only complaint we have is that there's so much to do, it's impossible to fit it all into one day.

 Stay: Rosewood Mayakoba

-Rosewood properties are some of the highest-end resorts, and the Rosewood Mayakoba is no different.
-A serene property, the Rosewood is tucked into its Yucatan surroundings, with infinity pools, fine international dining, an ultra-pampering spa, and, of course, a beachfront setting.
+Rosewood properties are some of the highest-end resorts in the industry, and the Rosewood Mayakoba is no different.
+The serene property is tucked into its Yucatan surroundings, with infinity pools, fine international dining, an ultra-pampering spa, and, of course, a beachfront setting.

 16. Tokyo, Japan

 Japan's capital makes the list with its wonderful combination of the old and new.
 See ancient palaces and temples, sample delicious Japanese food (the city is home to more Michelin-starred restaurants than anywhere else in the world!) and shop till you drop on the city's bustling streets.